Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "That'd be right."

 "Yeah, well.
-As team lead I'm making a decision here---full check, every day."
+As team lead I'm making a decision here - full check, every day."

 "That'll shave an hour off our work time every shift.
-That adds up, mate---you'll put the whole project behind schedule."
+That adds up, mate - you'll put the whole project behind schedule."
 Drew M protested.
 His heart wasn't really into it, though.
 When it came down to it, they both knew that deadlines were less important than lives.

 "As opposed to a man dying out there because of an equipment failure we could have caught that morning?
 Not on my watch, Drew."